Cold Beam Optical Clock with Multifrequency Spectroscopy

+Building on the recent demonstration of a thermal beam optical clock with instability below $10^{-15}$ \cite{Olson2019}, Ref.~\cite{Shang2022} proposed engineering a multifrequency laser spectrum to match the distribution of Doppler-shifted clock transitions and efficiently interrogate atoms at all velocities.
+This method is a coherent analogue of ``white-light" slowing \cite{Hoffnagle1988, Zhu1991}, where a broadband laser interacts resonantly with all atoms in a thermal beam, and is related to multiphoton direct frequency comb spectroscopy \cite{Kielpinski2006,Jayich2016}, in that many excitation pathways contribute constructively in probing a narrow transition.

-In this work, we demonstrate an optical clock based on Ramsey-Bordé interferometry in a laser-cooled ${}^{40}$Ca beam, achieving short-term stability competitive with trapped-atom clocks in a low-complexity architecture specialized to continuous, long-term operation.
-Laser cooling decreases the atomic velocity by more than an order of magnitude, narrowing the clock transition linewidth and reducing uncertainty associated with Doppler shifts while requiring no additional laser wavelengths relative to previous experiments \cite{McFerran2010,Olson2019,Hemingway2020}.
-To maximize the clock signal from a fixed atomic flux, we modulate the laser spectrum to address atoms throughout the velocity distribution, as proposed in Ref.~\cite{Shang2022}.
+Using multifrequency Ramsey-Bordé interferometry in a laser-cooled ${}^{40}$Ca beam, we demonstrate an optical clock that achieves short-term stability competitive with trapped-atom clocks in a low-complexity architecture specialized to continuous, long-term operation.
+Laser cooling narrows the clock transition linewidth and reduces the uncertainty associated with Doppler shifts while requiring no additional laser wavelengths relative to previous experiments \cite{McFerran2010,Olson2019,Hemingway2020}.
+Multifrequency spectroscopy enables parallel addressing and readout of an order-of-magnitude higher atom number, improving clock performance and illustrating a general-purpose technique for efficient narrow-line spectroscopy of atomic sources with broad velocity distributions.

-Clock spectroscopy in ${}^{40}$Ca is performed on the ${{}^1S_0-{}^3P_1}$ intercombination transition at 657.5~nm (Fig.~\ref{fig:fig1}(a)), the absolute frequency and systematic shifts of which have been characterized in prior research on optical frequency standards \cite{Morinaga1989,Oates2000,Degenhardt2005,Wilpers2006}.
+Clock spectroscopy in ${}^{40}$Ca is performed on the ${{}^1S_0-{}^3P_1}$ intercombination transition (Fig.~\ref{fig:fig1}(a)), the absolute frequency and systematic shifts of which have been characterized in prior research on optical frequency standards \cite{Morinaga1989,Oates2000,Degenhardt2005,Wilpers2006}.

-Relative to other alkaline earth elements, the natural linewidth of 375 Hz is particularly well-suited to spectroscopy in an atomic beam: it is both broad enough to require only modest laser power and stabilization and narrow enough to enable orders-of-magnitude stability improvements over existing microwave references.
-An additional laser on the ${}^1S_0-{}^1P_1$ cycling transition at 423~nm is used for laser cooling and for probing the atomic state distribution following the interferometer \cite{McFerran2010,Hemingway2020}.
+Relative to other alkaline earth elements, the natural linewidth of 375 Hz is particularly well-suited to spectroscopy in an atomic beam: it is both broad enough to require only modest laser power and stabilization and narrow enough to enable improved stability relative to existing microwave references.
+An additional laser on the ${}^1S_0-{}^1P_1$ cycling transition is used for laser cooling and for probing the atomic state distribution following the interferometer \cite{McFerran2010,Hemingway2020}.